What does a monk do?

 Work – manual or intellectual, always offered to God.

-Everything is done in obedience, in silence and with love.
+Everything is done in obedience, in silence, and with love.

-Ora et labora: prayer made work
+Ora et labora: a prayer made work

 The great guardians of culture